lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 SMI Security for S/MIME Attributes (1.2.840.113549.1.9.16.2).

 - Attestation Statement
-- Decimal: IANA Assigned - This was early-allocated as `59` so that we could generate the sample data.
+- Decimal: IANA Assigned - Note: .59 has already been early-allocated as "id-aa-evidence" referencing this document, so the request is to change the name of this entry to "id-aa-attestation" and leave the allocation of .59 as-is.
 - Description: id-aa-attestation
 - References: This Document